 Frequently Asked Questions

-What’s the difference between a real estate agent and a real estate broker?
+What’s the difference between a real estate agent and a broker?

-Any person who earns a license can be called a real estate agent.
-A broker is a person who has taken education beyond the agent level and has passed a brokers license exam.
+Any person who earns a real estate license can be called a real estate agent.
+A broker is a person who has taken education and has experience beyond the agent level, and has passed a rigorous broker’s exam.
 Brokers can work alone or they can hire agents to work for them.
 Agents must work under the supervision of a Broker.

 A Realtor is a real estate agent who is a member of the National Association of REALTORS®, which means that he or she must uphold the standards of the association and its code of ethics.
 The vast majority of real estate agents are REALTORS.

 How do I know whom an agent represents?